Localization and multi-language support

 <string key="GS_LogOn_Title">Log on to Dundas BI</string>

-This example shows how to add support for the French (France) culture by localizing the text of the Log Off button in the main menu.
+This example shows how to add support for the French (France) culture, localizing the text of the Log Off button in the main menu as an example.

 - From the main menu, click Admin, expand Setup and then click Localization.

 - Select the Web override file from the list of files and then click Details on the toolbar.

 - Click Download localization to save the localization file as an XML file.

 - In the localization file, change the values of the string elements to your target language.
 As an example, change the string with key GS_MainMenu_LogOff from Log Off to Déconnexion.
 (To complete the localization for another language, any remaining strings should also be localized, or they can be removed.)